 Provide basic agricultural statistics reports and other pertinent data to support relevant agricultural activities in the state.
-This will likely have to be scaled back until the restoration of the 6 state statisticians, RIFed last year.
+To retool the Hawaii Agricultural Statistics and Market Analysis and News Branches that have been reduced in staff for the last five years.

-- Collect, compile and publish crop and livestock reports in fiscal year 2014 - 2.
-Release published crop and livestock reports to 50,000 users annually in the next five years. - 3.
+- 1. Collect, compile and publish crop and livestock reports in fiscal year 2016. - 2.
+Seek support from NASS to continue surveys that were discontinued. - 3.
 Meet scheduled release time and date of statistical reports prespecified to data users 99 percent of the time. - 4.
-Fulfill the number of requests for information, 99 percent of the time.
+Continue to fill vacant positions allowing for the gathering, organizing and publishing Hawaii-specific agricultural statistics.